-In order to build such a rotation, use the Add button to add items to the playlist.
-Playlists can contain various types of items: music tracks, network streams (to relay other network streams), Track Lists (this is a special feature to select one track from the folder).
+In order to build such a rotation, use the “Add” button to add items to the playlist.
+Playlists can contain various types of items: music tracks, network streams (to relay other network streams) or Track Lists (this is a special feature used to select one track from the folder).

 - Repeat step one, to make it select the second track.
 This will make it select two “regular music” tracks in a row.

-- Add Top-100 track: click the Add button – this is similar to step one, only this time you select another folder, where Top-100 music tracks are.
+- Add a Top-100 track: click the “Add” button – this is similar to step one, only this time you select another folder where the Top-100 music tracks are located.

 - Add another station ID, same as step three.

 You can add one or more tracks directly to the playlist: drag with the mouse, or use the “To Playlist” button.
 Multiple tracks can be selected with Ctrl or Shift keys.

 4. Start playback